Environments

 The Environments screen shows a list of all the environments in the current project that you have permission to see.

-For each environment, you can see the template it came from, the revision (the git branch on which the Terraform code for it resides), the owner, the status, the remaining time-to-live for it, and the number of cloud resources it currently consumes (for Active environments).
+For each environment, you can see the template it came from, the revision (the Git branch on which its Terraform code resides), the owner, the status, the remaining time-to-live, and the number of cloud resources it currently consumes (this is relevant for Active environments).

 Environment Status